Quansight/scipy_gpu/README.md

 SciPy-GPU aims at being a drop-in replacement for some SciPy functions that run on the GPU.

-First follow lapack/README.txt instructions, then follow magma/README.txt instructions.
+Please follow instructions in this order:
+- lapack/README.txt
+- f2py/README.txt
+- magma/README.txt